-Students will learn about the importance and privilege of making healthy and sustainable food choices.
-They will understand that many people in the world do not have the choice of what to eat due to food insecurity.
-They will brainstorm some ways that they can address local and global food insecurity and choose to take action.
+Students learn about the importance and privilege of making healthy and sustainable food choices.
+They understand that many people in the world do not have the choice of what to eat due to food insecurity.
+T

 Three 45-Minute Sessions, Plus time to carry out a service project